maRce10/NatureSounds/README.md

 Please cite [NatureSounds](https://cran.r-project.org/package=NatureSounds) as follows:

 Araya-Salas, M. (2018), *NatureSounds: a collection of animal sound for bioacoustic analysis in the R environment*.
-R package version 1.1.0.# NatureSounds
+R package version 1.1.0.